jdent02/RIFT_Next/README.md

 # RIFT Renderer
 Just a personal toolbox for rendering experiments.
 Originally started as an implementation of Peter Shirley's "Raytracing in One Weekend", because why not?

+Eventually decided I wanted a challenge so this is a re-write of the original RIFT renderer, only this time as a DLL library.

 Name is an acronym for "Reduction in Free Time".

 With no plugins it compiles with all major compilers: VC++, GCC and Clang.
 Clang seems to be the fastest.